univention/univention-corporate-server/test/ucs-test/README.md

 ```
 ## desc: A short text
 ## desc: |
-##  A shot text for displaying.
+##  A short text for displaying.
 ##  A longer text, which describes the test in more detail.
 ```

 ### bugs
-A list if bug numbers from [Univention Bugzilla](https://forge.univention.de/bugzilla/).
+A list of bug numbers from [Univention Bugzilla](https://forge.univention.de/bugzilla/).
 Depending on the chosen output format (for example `html`), reports will include links to the referenced bugs.
 ```
 ## bugs: [23527]